Dieterbe/body.build/lib/model/programgen_v2/README.md

 - if we plot score over time, perhaps we'll realize we can stop searching earlier

 TODO: cost for overshooting front delt is not so high, more important to get your side delt and pec volume in
+TODO: support "ranges" e.g. for ham short head, we want to target ideal range to ideal range minus 3 or something, it's fairly unimportant. this also requires UI work